burrsutter/docker_tutorial/readme.md

 -i interactive

--t allows your keyboard command
+-t allows your keyboard input

 You can also use "-it" as well as "-i -t".
-Remember this trick - if you have an app server failing to start, you can see the console output and review the logs.
+Remember this trick - if you have an app server failing to start, you can see the console output and review the logs by using "-it"

 **cat /etc/system-release**